ejmr/LNVL/docs/Instructions.md

 2. `action`: A function that executes the instruction.
 The function accepts a table of arguments but the exact arguments differ from instruction to instruction.
 See the documentation for individual instructions for details on what arguments they require.
+These functions are not expected to return anything.

 **Note:** Unless stated otherwise, the arguments table for the action function of every instruction has a `scene` property representing the